VictorGoic0/Demand-Letter-Gen/memory-bank/techContext.md

 ### OpenAI API

 **Usage:**
-- Model: GPT-4 (hardcoded in `shared/config.py` - currently "gpt-4")
+- Model: GPT-4 (in `shared/config.py` - currently "gpt-4")
-- Temperature: 0.7 (hardcoded in `shared/config.py`)
+- Temperature: 0.7 (in `shared/config.py`)
-- Max Tokens: 2000 (hardcoded in `shared/config.py`)
 - Purpose: Generate demand letter text
 - Authentication: API key from environment variable `OPENAI_API_KEY`
 - Error Handling: Retry logic for rate limits and transient failures

-**Note:** Model, temperature, and max_tokens are hardcoded in the code for easier development iteration.
-These can be adjusted directly in `shared/config.py` as needed.
+**Note:** Model and temperature are in `shared/config.py` for easier development iteration.
+These can be adjusted directly in code as needed.

 **Prompt Engineering:**
 - System prompt for legal writing style